Updated: September 16, 2024

 • Not lose educational opportunities?

 Even if you answered no to any of the questions above, it doesn’t mean you qualify for a CNC.
 You may have lavish expenses or expenses the IRS doesn’t consider necessary or allow.
-For example, credit card payments are usually not allowed.
-Therefore, you may have less at the end of each month than the IRS calculates.
+For example, credit card payments and school tuition are usually not allowed.
+Therefore, you may have less at the end of each month than the IRS calculations indicate.
+For example, if you pay $500 a month in credit card payments, the IRS will not consider that to be a necessary expense.
+Instead, the agency will expect that you use those funds to pay your tax debt.

-Usually, if your income is less than the IRS’s allowable expenses, the IRS will qualify you as Status 53 or uncollectible.
-Filing compliance is not required but recommended.
+Filing compliance is not required to get CNC status but is recommended.
 Exceptions to the filing requirement rule have been made as in the case of Vinatieri v.
 Commissioner of Internal Revenue, 133 T.C.
-392.
+392. A tax pro can help you catch up on unfiled returns and determine if this is the best option for you.

 In some cases, the IRS will not approve a CNC request if the taxpayer has not resolved the issue as to why they fell behind.
 For example, if a taxpayer does not have his or her employer withhold enough taxes from their paycheck, the IRS will require the taxpayer to adjust withholdings before approving a CNC.
 In the case of a self-employed taxpayer, the IRS usually wants the taxpayer compliant with estimated tax payments for the current year before placing the taxpayer on a CNC status.